mahlenmorris/VCVRack/README.md

 ### Bypass Behavior
 If this module is bypassed, then OUT will equal IN.

-# Upcoming Modules (not yet released)
 ## Fuse
-Block (or allow) a signal from passing through after a number of triggers are observed in a different signal.
+Block, allow, or attenuate a signal passing through, based on the number of triggers observed in a different signal.
 ### Examples
 #### Counting/Clock Divider